The Ultimate Guide to One Line Drawing & 129 Ideas For It

 B. One line drawing techniques

-Now that you know what One line drawing is all about, it’s time to explore some techniques.
+Now that you know what single line drawing is all about, it’s time to explore some techniques.
 There are endless ways to create One line drawings, so don’t be afraid to experiment.

 One technique is to use negative space to your advantage.
 Negative space is the area around and between objects in an image.
 By incorporating negative space into your drawings, you can create depth and interest.